 This meaty piece of criticism (named after an ’80s arcade game) is part of a recurring series of burger reviews.
-For more burgers, tacos, fine dining and much more, visit the Austin360 Dining Guide at austin360.com/eats.
+For more burgers, tacos, fine dining and much more, visit the Austin360 Dining Guide, visit austin360.com/eats.

 Burger Time: Smoked burger at Valentina’s Tex Mex BBQ

 Three-word review: Tex-Mex burger paradise.

 The setting: If you’re anything like me, you’ve spent part of the last 9 months looking for silver linings wherever you can find them.
 The coronavirus pandemic has taken much away from us, but one loss I’m not too mad at is the absence of long lines at some of my favorite spots.